 Chicken feed may also contain minute levels (less than 1 per cent) of additives such as enzymes and antibiotics to prevent disease and digestive problems.
 All of these additives are subject to strict regulations and are used in conjunction with good management, vaccination and hygiene practices.

 While not every bird or every flock is given antibiotics – it’s not an all-in approach by any means – antibiotics can play an important role in providing a safe product for consumers, as well as in poultry health and welfare.
 Antibiotics help to maintain healthy birds, thereby ensuring a safe food supply for consumers and to prevent any potential food safety problems.

 There continues to be widespread debate within the scientific community as to the effect and impact of antibiotic use within agriculture because it is a complex interaction between food safety, animal health and animal welfare, and there remain many unanswered questions to find answers to.
 Chicken Farmers of Canada supports the responsible use of antibiotics that have been approved by the Veterinary Drugs Directorate of Health Canada, in order to ensure food safety, animal health and animal welfare.
 The Canadian chicken industry is committed to controlling, monitoring and reducing antibiotic use in order to preserve effective treatment options.
 This situation is one that we are constantly monitoring and improving.

-As part of our antimicrobial use strategy, we eliminated the preventative use of Category I antibiotics in May of 2014.
-There are four classes of antibiotics and Cat I are those most important in human health.
+As part of our antimicrobial use strategy, we eliminated the preventative use of Category I antibiotics in May of 2014 and the preventive use of Category II antibiotics in 2018.
+There are four classes of antibiotics and Category I are those most important in human health.